nimbella/netlify-plugin-nimbella/README.md

 nim auth export --non-expiring
 ```

-2. Next, visit [`https://app.netlify.com/sites/<your-site-name>/settings/deploys#environment`](https://app.netlify.com/sites/<your-site-name>/settings/deploys#environment) to create an environment variable named `NIMBELLA_LOGIN_TOKEN` and provide the the token you just obtained as its value.
+2. Next, run the following command `netlify env:set NIMBELLA_LOGIN_TOKEN <token>` to create an environment variable named NIMBELLA_LOGIN_TOKEN and provide the the token you just obtained as its value

 ### Minimal Netlify TOML Configuration